Characterizations of quasitrivial symmetric nondecreasing associative operations: Operations on finite chains

 \section{Operations on finite chains}

 We now consider the special case when $X$ is a finite chain.
 Without loss of generality we will only consider the $k$-element chains $L_k=\{1,\ldots,k\}$, $k\geq 1$, endowed with the usual ordering relation $\leq$.
-It is known (see, e.g., \cite{BerPer06}) that there are exactly $2^{k-1}$ linear orderings $\preceq$ on $L_k$ that are single-peaked w.r.t.\ $\leq$.
+It is known (see, e.g., \cite{BerPer06}) that there are exactly $2^{k-1}$ linear orderings $\preceq$ on $L_k$ that are single-peaked for $\leq$.

 \begin{corollary} Let $F\colon L_k^n\to L_k$ be an operation.
-The following assertions are equivalent. \begin{enumerate} \item[(i)] $F$ is quasitrivial, symmetric, nondecreasing, and associative (associativity can be ignored when $n=2$). \item[(ii)] $F$ is an idempotent $n$-ary uninorm. \item[(iii)] There exists a linear ordering $\preceq$ on $L_k$ that is single-peaked w.r.t.\ $\leq$ such that
+The following assertions are equivalent. \begin{enumerate} \item[(i)] $F$ is quasitrivial, symmetric, nondecreasing, and associative (associativity can be ignored when $n=2$). \item[(ii)] $F$ is an idempotent $n$-ary uninorm. \item[(iii)] There exists a linear ordering $\preceq$ on $L_k$ that is single-peaked for $\leq$ such that

 \end{enumerate} If any of these assertions is satisfied, then $F$ has the neutral element $a_1$, where $a_1$ is the minimal element of $(L_n,\preceq)$.
 Also, there are exactly $2^{k-1}$ such operations. \end{corollary}